 Accompanying this Employee Handbook is the Job Description or Job Descriptions overviewing the position(s) we are offering for the upcoming season.
 Please review the Job Description thoroughly as it does a good job outlining what we expect of you and what you can expect in return.
 If you have any questions regarding the Job Description, this handbook, or any other thoughts or concerns before you commit to yourself, and to us, a summer on Raspberry Island, we encourage you ask them!
-Please remember, as an employee of Kodiak Raspberry Island Remote Lodge, we will expect you to work hard, take ownership of the position you have applied for, and pride in the property and experience we as a team are presenting to our guests.
-There is always something to do, and we have the mentality that, "if you're leanin', you should be cleanin'!"
+Please remember, as an employee of Kodiak Raspberry Island Remote Lodge, we will expect you to work hard.
+There is always something to do, and we have the mentality that, "if you're leanin', you should be cleanin!"

 The Job Description outlines general duties, as well as "other duties as assigned, (and) may involve construction, painting, ditch-digging, sanding, engine maintenance and repair, trail brushing, and so on."
-You will likely be asked to participate and/or perform projects outside of your normal routine as needed.
+You will likely be asked to participate and/or perform projects outside of your normal routine as needed, especially at the beginning of the season as we prepare the property for the rest of the year.
 It is also important to note that your normal routine will likely be interrupted and you may be asked to fill in or assume a different role if needed throughout the summer.
-For example, if you are scheduled to guide for the day, yet we have a minimal load of visiting clientele, we may ask you to stay home and paint a cabin or mow the lawn.
+For example, if you are scheduled to guide for the day, yet we have a minimal load of visiting clientele, we may ask you to stay home and paint a cabin or mow the lawn while Birch handles the guiding activities alone.
 Or, if another staff member is sick, you may be asked to assume their tasks while they're unavailable.
 Please approach flexibility with a good attitude.